 Child Support and Taxes: Non-Custodial Parent FAQs

-Q: Does the Form 8332 (used to release the exemption to the noncustodial parent) affect the Child Tax Credit?
+Does Form 8332 affect the Child Tax Credit?

-Q: If the noncustodial parent receives permission from the custodial parent to claim a child on his or her tax return, is the noncustodial parent eligible for the Earned Income Credit?
+If the non-custodial parent receives permission from the custodial parent to claim a child on his or her tax return, is the non-custodial parent eligible for the Earned Income Credit?

 Probably not.
 The Earned Income Credit (EIC) is a tax credit for people who work and earn income below a certain amount.
 There are particular rules a person must meet to be eligible for an EIC.
 Some parents may be able to receive an EIC if they have a “qualifying” child.
 Generally, non-custodial parents cannot claim the EIC on the basis of their children because the children do not live with that parent and consequently do not meet the residency test.
 If the custodial parent meets other requirements, he or she may be able to claim the EIC.

 Get Legal Help with Your Child Support and Taxes Questions

 Whenever taxes and child support mix, it is usually a complicated situation -- whether you're a custodial or non-custodial parent.
 If there's a large sum of money involved, you're almost certainly better off speaking with a professional.
 If you need help knowing where to begin or are looking to hire legal counsel, find a family law attorney near you with experience in such matters.